 The same statements hold for the numerical solutions $\mathbf{u}_{i,2,k}$ using similar arguments.
 By recursion and using the Lipschitz property of the driver $f$, the statements hold for $\mathbf{u}_{i,j,k}$, $1<j\leq q+1$.
 Since the time step $t_{i}$ and the space node $x_{ik}$ are arbitrary, the space truncation and discretization error bounds hold for any $i$ and $k$. \end{proof}

 Locally, the truncation error remains spectral.
 Nonetheless, it is of a unspecified index $q_0$ in this general setting where the conditional characteristic function $\phi_{i}$ is itself unspecified.
 For higher order time discretizations, one can expect $q_0 \leq 2$ since the forward process increment $X^{\pi}_{t_{i+1}} - X^{\pi}_{t_{i}}$ has a heavy tail distribution.
 Indeed, the Gaussian distribution of forward process increments and the quadratic exponential form of their characteristic functions were the main reason for the spectral convergence of index $2$ of the truncation error in Section \ref{sec:ErrorA}.
-The space discretization error though is unchanged with first order due to the second order differentiability of the BSDE coefficients.
+The space discretization error though is unchanged with first-order due to the second-order differentiability of the BSDE coefficients.
 However, the Fourier interpolation produces a space discretization error with a higher order when the driver $f$ and the terminal function $g$ have the required smoothness.
 In general, if $f\in\mathcal{C}_{b}^{m+1}$ and $g\in\mathcal{C}_{b}^{m+1}$, we can expect a space discretization error of order $m$ which is the convergence order of the underlying Fourier interpolation.

 We now turn to the global space discretization error defined as in equation (\ref{eq:globdiser}).
 The next theorem gives its error bound. \begin{thm} Suppose the conditions of Theorem \ref{thm:ADLerr-2} are satisfied.
-If the discretization is such that then the Fourier interpolation method is stable and yields a global discretization error $E_{l,\Delta x}$ of the form where $K>0$ for any explicit $q$-stage Runge-Kutta scheme.\end{thm} \begin{proof} From the definition of the global space discretization error, we may write Let's assume the boundary values of the function $\tilde{u}_{i+1}$ and the sequence $\tilde{u}_{i+1,s}$ are matched on the alternative grid so that we don't have to treat the alternative transform.
-Under an explicit $q-$stage Runge-Kutta scheme, we have Similarly, we get so that we get recursively for $1<j\leq q+1$ using the Lipschitz property of the driver $f$ and the boundedness of the Runge-Kutta coefficients.
-Equations (\ref{eq:rkproof1}) and (\ref{eq:rkproof11}) combined with equations (\ref{eq:rkproofF}) and (\ref{eq:rkproofF1}) lead to
+If the discretization is such that then the Fourier interpolation method is stable and yields a global discretization error $E_{l,\Delta x}$ of the form where $K>0$ for any explicit $q$-stage Runge-Kutta scheme.\end{thm} \begin{proof} From the definition of the global space discretization error, we may write Assume that the boundary values of the function $\tilde{u}_{i+1}$ and the sequence $\tilde{u}_{i+1,s}$ are matched on the alternative grid so that we don't have to treat the alternative transform.
+Under an explicit $q-$stage Runge-Kutta scheme, we have